rokudev/SceneGraphDeveloperExtensions/samples/2_Basic+Channel/README.md

  end function
 ```

-## Step 3: Setting up your RCL Components
+## Step 3: Setting up your SGDEX Components

-Now that the RCL library knows where to go to initialize your RCL components, we can begin setting up the channel.
+Now that the SGDEX library knows where to go to initialize your SGDEX components, we can begin setting up the channel.
 Go to your MainScene and override the “show()” function.
 In this we first create a grid view object and set a few fields to fit our content.

 ```
 m.grid = CreateObject("roSGNode", "GridView")